dukebw/lintel/README.md

         loaded from the byte array returned by `lintel.loadvid`, and `seek_distance` is the number of seconds into `video` that decoding started from.

+    Note that the random seeking can be turned off.

+    Use _sample_frame_sequence_to_4darray in your PyTorch Dataset object, which subclasses torch.utils.data.Dataset.
+Call _sample_frame_sequence_to_4darray
+    in __getitem__.
+This means that for every minibatch, for each example, a random keyframe in the video is seeked to and num_frames frames are decoded from there. num_frames would normally tend to be small (if you were going to use them as input to a 3D ConvNet or optical flow algorithm), e.g., 32 frames.
     """
     video, seek_distance = lintel.loadvid(
         video,